Oracle third-party support is:

 Pros of Third-Party Support

-Choosing third-party support for Oracle software can offer several advantages for customers, especially those looking to optimize costs or extend the life of their systems.
+Choosing third-party support for Oracle software can offer several advantages to customers, especially those seeking to optimize costs or extend the lifespan of their systems.

 Notable benefits include:

 - Significant Cost Savings: Third-party support is typically much cheaper than Oracle’s annual maintenance fees.
 Companies often save 50% or more compared to Oracle’s support costs.
 These savings can free up budget for other initiatives or IT investments.
-Example: A mid-sized financial services company found that Oracle’s support fees were consuming a large portion of its IT budget.
-By switching to a third-party provider, they cut support costs in half and reinvested those funds in new cybersecurity projects.
+Example: A mid-sized financial services company discovered that Oracle’s support fees consumed a significant portion of its IT budget.
+They cut support costs in half by switching to a third-party provider and reinvesting those funds in new cybersecurity projects.

-- Extended Support for Legacy Systems: Third-party vendors will support older versions of Oracle products indefinitely, even after Oracle has ended official support.
+- Extended Support for Legacy Systems: Third-party vendors will continue to support older versions of Oracle products after official support has ended.
 This allows organizations to continue using stable, legacy versions of databases or ERP applications without forced upgrades.
 In other words, you can avoid costly migrations just to stay supported – a third-party provider will keep, for example, an Oracle EBS 11i or an older PeopleSoft release running and compliant with regulations well past Oracle’s end-of-support date.

-- Personalized and Responsive Service: Independent support firms pride themselves on customized service.
+- Personalized and Responsive Service: Independent support firms take pride in providing customized service.
 They often assign dedicated engineers who become intimately familiar with your Oracle environment and customizations.
 Support interactions can be more responsive and less bureaucratic than logging tickets with Oracle.
-Clients also have the flexibility to negotiate SLAs that meet specific requirements (e.g., 30-minute response to critical issues, support for custom code), which is generally not possible with Oracle’s standard support packages.
+Clients can also negotiate SLAs that meet specific requirements (e.g., 30-minute response to critical issues, support for custom code), which is generally impossible with Oracle’s standard support packages.

 Cons of Third-Party Support